math-a3k/django-ai/docs/overview.rst

         # Do something with the user classification
         return redirect(route_user(user_class))

 This "kind of hybrid approach" is what gives you the convenience: you can state the model easily in the front-end (admin), and after you incorporate it in your code, you can mantain, improve or update it in the front-end.
+See :ref:`examples` for more.

 ``django-ai`` aims to provide with 2 classes of apps or statistical models: "low level" and "high level".